GoogleCloudPlatform/django-demo-app-unicodex/experimental/README.md

 ## project_setup.sh

+Your Workspace administrator will need to create a base project with billing enabled (to run the script in), and a base folder (where the ephemeral projects will live, identified by `$_PARENT_FOLDER`)

-With an existing project with billing enabled, running this script will setup the current project in a state that it will be ready to be used as a parent project.
+Running this script will setup the current project in a state that it will be ready to be used as a parent project.

 ```
 source experimental/project_setup.sh